ABckh/video_chat/README.md

 # Google meet clone

-This is  video chat application, Google meet clone (works in Firefox).
+This is  video chat application, Google meet clone (works only in Firefox).

 Here you can try this application: https://videochatgooglemeetclone.herokuapp.com/